userver-framework/userver/scripts/docs/en/userver/component_system.md

 * `kConfigFileMode::kNotRequired` - The component may not be defined in the configuration file

 @snippet components/component_sample_test.hpp  Sample kConfigFileMode specialization

-## Startup context
-On component construction a components::ComponentContext is passed as a second parameter to the constructor of the component.
-That context could be used to get references to other components.
-That reference to the component is guaranteed to outlive the component that is being constructed.

-## Components construction order
-utils::DaemonMain, components::Run or components::RunOnce
-start all the components from the passed components::ComponentList.
-Each component is constructed in a separate engine::Task on the default task processor and is initialized concurrently with other components.

-This is a useful feature, for examples in cases with multiple caches that slowly read from different databases.

-To make component *A* depend on component *B* just call components::ComponentContext::FindComponent<B>() in the constructor of A.
-FindComponent() suspends the current task and continues only after the construction of component B is finished.
-Components are destroyed in reverse order of construction, so the component A is destroyed before the component B. In other words - references from FindComponent() outlive the component that called the FindComponent() function.
-If any component loading fails, FindComponent() wakes up and throws an components::ComponentsLoadCancelledException.

-## References from components
-It is a common practice to have a component that returns reference *R* from some function *F*.
-In such cases:
-* a reference *R* lives as long as the component is alive
-* a reference *R* is usually a client
-* and it is safe to invoke member functions of reference *R* concurrently unless otherwise specified.

-Examples:
-* components::HttpClient::GetHttpClient()
-* components::StatisticsStorage::GetStorage()

 ## Writing your own components
 Users of the framework may (and should) write their own components.